Andrewazmi/Sbura/deploy-app/README.md

 The build process will:
 1. Run the install command from the repository root
-2. Install necessary dependencies including TypeScript and type definitions
+2. Install necessary dependencies including TypeScript, type definitions, and Vitest
-3. Build the Excalidraw app located in `../excalidraw-app` with type checking disabled
+3. Build the Excalidraw app with the `--skipTypeCheck` flag to completely bypass TypeScript errors
-4. Use the build output from `../excalidraw-app/build`
+4. Explicitly set all necessary environment variables during the build

-This approach ensures that the correct directories are used during deployment and bypasses TypeScript errors that aren't critical for the application to run.
+This approach ensures that the application builds successfully for production deployment by bypassing TypeScript type checking issues that aren't critical for the application to run.